Floorp-Projects/Floorp/toolkit/components/extensions/docs/background.rst

 some static information that is used when an extension is installed or when it starts up (i.e., before it has the chance to run any code to use a Javascript API).
-An API may handle a manifest key and implement Javscript functionality, see the
+An API may handle a manifest key and implement Javascript functionality, see the
 `browser action <https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/browserAction>`_
 API for an example.